STAT545-UBC-hw-2018-19/hw01-curtis77/README.md

 # STAT 545A
 ## Assignment 1

+Repository Guide:
+* This is the readme file
+* Any file starting with "hw1-Dataset-Exploration" refers to the data exploration portion of our assignment, in varying formats
+* The hw01-instructions file contains instructions for this assignment
+* The "profilepicture" file is the photo used in the readme file

 My name is Curtis Fox, and this repository is for assignment 1 of the STAT 545A course I'm taking.
 It contains all files relevant to the assignment.

 The link to the main webpage for the course is here: [STAT 545A Main Webpage](http://stat545.com/)